 Our Employment team, is renowned for its no-nonsense, energetic and pragmatic approach.
-Its success isn’t just down to its extensive knowledge of the law.
-It’s the desire to see rights upheld, injustices punished and disrupted lives put back on track.
+Its success isn’t just down to its extensive knowledge of the law, it’s also the way we pride ourselves on putting our client first.
+It’s our desire to see rights upheld, injustices corrected and disrupted lives put back on track.
 Either way, these are people you want working for you.

 Q.I’ve already been to ACAS and have been granted a certificate, can you help me?

 A.Yes, if Early Conciliation was not successful, we can help you to look at whether you have grounds to make a claim to the Employment Tribunal and to then assist you with this.
 You usually need to do this within a month of the certificate being issued so don’t wait too long before taking advice.

 Q.I’ve issued my claims in the Employment Tribunal, can you help me now?